-- Opened in 1956, five years after the mainline of the New Jersey Turnpike. - Runs 8.2 miles between the mainline of the Turnpike and the Holland Tunnel approach in Jersey City. - Operated by the New Jersey Turnpike Authority but designated Interstate 78. - More than half a billion dollars is being spent under five contracts in the current NJTA capital program to rehabilitate the Extension.
+• Opened in 1956, five years after the mainline of the

+New Jersey Turnpike.

+Runs 8.2 miles between the

+mainline of the Turnpike and the Holland Tunnel approach in Jersey City.

+- Built, owned, and operated by the Turnpike Authority but designated Interstate 78. - More than half a billion dollars is being spent under five contracts in the current NJTA capital program to rehabilitate the Extension.